replab/book/sphinx/permgrps/subgroups.md

 ## Group intersection

-We just saw that `A4` and `C4` have a non-trivial intersection.
-Let us compute it.
+We just saw that `A4` and `C4` are not subgroups of each other.
+Let us see if they contain a common subgroup.

 ```{code-cell}
 A4.intersection(C4)